-- Post-basic program certificate in a clinical nursing specialty with nursing certification from a national certification body recognized by the Board.
+- Have a Master’s degree or a Post-basic program certificate in a clinical nursing specialty with nursing certification from a national certification body recognized by the Board.

-- You must meet one of these requirements in the role and population focus for which you are applying:
+- Meet one of these requirements in the role and population focus for which you are applying:

-- Practice in the specialty of either 600 hours over the past two years or 1,500 hours over the past five years,or
+- Practiced in the specialty of either 600 hours over the past two years or 1,500 hours over the past five years, OR

-- Graduation from the specialty program within the past two years.
+- Graduated from the specialty program within the past two years.

-- If a collaborative agreement is required, you may file this application before you have one, but you are not allowed to start practicing in Delaware until your APRN license (or a temporary permit) has been issued and you have a collaborative agreement at each individual business/practice where you will be practicing.
+- If a collaborative agreement is required, you may submit an application before you have one, but you are not allowed to start practicing in Delaware until your APRN license (or a temporary permit) has been issued and you have a collaborative agreement at each individual business/practice where you will be practicing.